ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ## Conclusion

-The good part is that sequencing platforms output uBAM format natively, from what we can tell.
+The good part is that many but not all sequencing platforms output uBAM format natively.
+For those that don't have this capability, we have a way to convert fastq to uBAM.
-However, we need software to natively read these uBAM files.
+However even after aquiring a uBAM, we need software to natively read them.

 Bioinformatics software developers should be looking ahead to future proof their software.